cmdruid/workshops/frost-workshop/slides.md

 * Taproot: We have to negate our nonce values if the group nonce has an odd y-value.

-* Taproot: We also have to calculate the parity and accumulative parity of the group public key when tweaks are applied.
+* Taproot: We also have to calculate the parity and accumulative parity of the group public key when tweaks are applied (see BIP327).

 * Taproot: Compute the challenge using BIP340.